rlayers/pawpaw/README.md

 <!-- Overivew -->
 ## Overview
+``ito-segments`` is a framework for easily developing efficient and high performance lexical parsers, which generate parse trees that can be easily serialized, traversed, and searched using a powerful structured query language.

 - Indexed str and substr representation
   - Efficient memory utilization
   - Fast processing
   - Pythonic relative indexing and slicing of segments
   - Runtime & polymorphic value extraction
-  - All non-modifying str and regex methods duplicated within framework
-  - Extensive use of Python generators
 - Efficient pickling and JSON persistance
   - Security option enables persistance of index-only data, with refrence strings re-injected during de-serialziation
 - Rules Pipelining Engine
-  - Quickly and easily convert unstructured text into structed, indexed, & searchable collections
-  - Develop complex text parsers with just a few lines of code
+  - Develop complex lexical parsers with just a few lines of code
+  - Quickly and easily convert unstructured text into structured, indexed, & searchable tree graphs
-  - Easily pre-process text for downstream NLP/AI/ML consumers
+  - Pre-process text for downstream NLP/AI/ML consumers
 - Search and Query
   - Hierarchical data structure for all indexed text
   - Search using extensive structured query language
   - Optionally pre-compile queries for reuse to improvement performance
 - XML Processing
   - Features a drop-in replacement for ElementTree.XmlParser
-  - Full text indexes for all Elements, Attributes, Tags, Text, etc. within a document
+  - Full text indexes for all Elements, Attributes, Tags, Text, etc.
-  - Search the resulting XML using both XPATH and the included, structured query language
+  - Search XML using both XPATH and the included, structured query language
 - Stable
-  - Over 2,000 unit tests and counting!
+  - Over 2,100 unit tests and counting!

 <div align="center">
   <a href="https://github.com/rlayers/ito-segments/tree/master/docs">Explore the docs</a>